o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

     }
 }
 ```
 With this example it is very clear to see that it is possible to easily request only the data we want and do this with only one API request.
-This and the fact that GraphQL can work with any programming language and server implementation we decided to choose it as our standard API runtime.
+This and the fact that GraphQL can work with any programming language, any server implementation and the option to completely switch out the DBMS if needed, we chose it as our standard API runtime.

-### React
+### React (Client - Front-End)

+To develop our front-end client side we wanted to use a modern, well supported and written framework and found the best solution in `React`.
 React is an open source front-end JavaScript library for dynamically creating user interfaces.
-It is maintained by Facebook and the Open Source community and is very actively maintained.
+It is very actively maintained by Facebook and the Open Source community and offers a variety of additional packages which can be used to extend the functionalities of it.
 Currently it is available in Version 15 with Version 16 at beta state.
-Right now a lot of big companies are building their website and web application front ends with the help of React.
-One of the most prominent ones are AirBnB and Netflix.
+A lot of big companies are building their  web application based on React.
+One of the most prominent ones are AirBnB, Netflix and Facebook itself.
 React uses a sepcial JavaScript syntax called `.jsx`.
 With that it is possible to write HTML code inside a JavaScript file.
 A simple hello world `.jsx` example file looks like this:
 ```
 import * as React from 'react';